Healthy Homes Assessment Normandale

 Home Assessments Normandale for Rental Properties

-There are a variety of concerns to be able to examine when conducting an house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are many concerns to check when conducting a house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today and book your rental property home assessment.
+The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property home assessment.

 home assessments for rental properties